Date(s) - Thursday, January 18th

 Allied in the Fight is a part of the Milwaukee-wide initiative, “200 Nights of Freedom,” commemorating the 50th anniversary of the city’s 1967-68 Open Housing Marches.
 These marches took place over 200 consecutive days in support of the passing of a fair housing bill and were sponsored and organized by the Milwaukee NAACP Youth Council, its Commando unit, and Alderwoman Vel Phillips along with other supporters.

-Sponsors: Helen Daniels Bader Fund, a Bader Philanthropy, a Community Sponsor, and Wisconsin Humanities Council, with funds from the National Endowment for the Humanities (and) the State of Wisconsin.
-Special thanks to Buzz Monkeys for in-kind donations.
+Sponsors: Brico Fund; Helen Daniels Bader Fund, a Bader Philanthropy; Brewers Community Foundation; Sue and Bud Selig; Suzy B. Ettinger Foundation; a Community Sponsor; Wisconsin Humanities Council, with funds from the National Endowment for the Humanities (and) the State of Wisconsin; and Jason and Dori Steigman.

 All Events >>